 A lot of people are confused about Backlog Refinement in Scrum.
 I’d say it is one of the most frequently misunderstood and misused topics.
 It doesn’t help that the Scrum guide has very little to say about it.
 And that’s not necessarily a bad thing, and is for a fairly good reason: we are now starting to move more from the land of software development and start to enter into the realm of product management.
 That is, not so much about “how it is to be built”, but more “what is to be built”.
 So what does Scrum have to say about Backlog Refinement?

-The scrum guide has merely two paragraphs on Backlog Refinement, and they are very light in detail.
+The Scrum Guide has merely two paragraphs on Backlog Refinement, and they are very light in detail.
 In fact, one of the sentences is “The Scrum Team decides how and when refinement is done”.
 Which means you can basically do it however you like.
-Remember, despite the fact it has specific roles and responsibilities, Scrum is quite light and people are meant to fill in a lot of the blanks as they go and learn.
+Remember, despite the fact it has specific roles and responsibilities, Scrum is quite light for a software development framework, and people are meant to fill in a lot of the blanks as they go and learn.

 A backlog consists of “product backlog items” (PBIs).
 These could be anything: user stories, documents, visuals designs, surveys, anything.
 However, there is generally a taxonomy: Epics, Features, Stories.
 These are in descending level of size and increasing level of detail.

 The purpose of product backlog refinement is to break down higher level backlog items such as epics and features into smaller level ones, such as user stories.
 While the Scrum Guide doesn’t mention user stories and theoretically can contain anything, most teams will work on user stories as the way of defining their work for a sprint.
 The user stories also need to be defined and understood to a sufficient level of detail that the team is comfortable estimating them and agreeing to complete them in a sprint.
 A team cannot be expected to estimate and commit to work that they do not feel they sufficiently understand.